| | ForewordThis pamphlet is designed to help

 instructions that may be supplied to you on how to use and

 maintain each piece of equipment properly.
+In general,

 once you buy your home you will have to pay for future repairs and